 For example, if your 4-ounce tube of toothpaste is only half-full, it’s still over the limit and subject to confiscation.
 You can always buy travel-size containers to pack just the right amount for your trip – like these silicon squeeze bottles approved by the TSA.

 We are starting to see CT scanners at certain airports in the US.
-John F. Kennedy International Airport in New York is one that recently rolled them out.
-If your bags are screened by this technology, you can leave your liquids, laptops, and other large electronics in your carry-on bag for screening – however, the liquid limits still apply!
+John F. Kennedy International Airport in New York recently rolled them out.
+If this technology screens your bags, you can leave your liquids, laptops, and other large electronics in your carry-on bag for screening – however, the liquid limits still apply!

 Luckily, rules across the pond are largely the same as those at home – you’ll just find quantities listed in metric form.
 Don’t worry; there’s no need to do any conversions as long as you understand the North American rules.